tengg/tengg.github.io/_posts/2016-04-28-sublime-text.md

 ---
 layout: post
-title: Sublime Text 3: Use From Behind a Proxy
+title: "Sublime Text 3: Use From Behind a Proxy"
 ---

 The plugin "Package Control" plays the role in Sublime Text as "apt-get" or "yum" in Linux, but it does not come with Sublime Text.
 We can install it easily by the guide provided by [packagecontrol.io](https://packagecontrol.io/installation).